-Answer the questions on the basis of your understanding of the following passages and the related studied concepts.
+Source-based/Case-based/Passage-based/ Integrated assessment questions Answer the questions on the basis of your understanding of the following passages and the related studied concepts.

-13. Air quality of our planet is degrading day by day.
+14. Air quality of our planet is degrading day by day.
 The reasons are vehicular emission, burning of fossil fuels, increased number of factories, burning of farm stubble, bursting of crackers etc. The pollutants released gets inside and accumulate in our body through the respiratory tract, affecting various tissues and organs.
 This leads to adverse effect on everyone's health specially children and cause several diseases including asthma and Chronic Obstructive Pulmonary Disease.

 The problem becomes severe in big cities where large scale cutting of trees is undertaken to make space for houses and offices.

-- I. (a) Name any two harmful gases which are a part of vehicular emission. - (b) Expand the term CNG. - (c) Explain the role of trees in controlling air pollution and improving air quality. - (d) Name one disease caused due to air pollution.
+- I. (a) Name any two harmful gases which are a part of vehicular emission. - (b) Expand the term CNG. - (c) (i) Explain the role of trees in controlling air pollution and improving air quality. - (ii) Name one disease caused due to air pollution.